 In Sixth Form we have a dedicated UCAS Coordinator who supports the students through every stage of their university applications and, for those students not interested in university or who want to keep multiple pathways open, researching and applying to apprenticeships.
 They also have ‘open door’ policy should they need to see the Careers Advisor, over and above this.
 This includes attending at least one University Open Day, en-masse, and/or a University Fair.
 For Oxbridge/top Russell Group potentials, there is a comprehensive mentoring programme which links in to support from Oxford University, the UNIQ programme, the Social Mobility Foundation and various university scholarship and summer programmes.
-We also are lucky to have the support of other UL schools, in particular Surbiton High School.
+We also are lucky to have the support of other United Learning schools, in particular Surbiton High School, an independent school in Surrey.

 Careers boards in the Sixth Form are devoted to Post 18 pathways and there is a careers library of prospectus’ and apprenticeship information.
 There is a full time Study Supervisor who is on hand to support and motivate students in how to revise and become more independent learners so they can reach those higher grades.
 Also, all students are given the opportunity to engage in the Extended Project Qualification to extend their research and critical reflection skills.

-As part of the enrichment programme, we focus on employability skills of communication, team work and leadership: all students become involved with the community garden project at the local church; those on the Youth Work course support, and lead groups, at KS3 summer camps; students can partake in the Assessment Centre Simulation Day; and we run various masterclasses in CV writing and interviewing skills.
+As part of the enrichment programme, we focus on employability skills of communication, team work and leadership: all students become involved with the community garden project at the local church; those on the Youth Work course support, and lead groups, at Key Stage 3 summer camps; students can partake in the Assessment Centre Simulation Day; and we run various masterclasses in CV writing and interviewing skills.